Let me pose three very different scenarios, all of which have at least one thing in common with each other:

 Buying into the myth of passion is the easy way out.
 It takes no effort; it certainly takes no faith.
 All it takes is a good set of legs that can carry us far, far away from that which we deem as being boring or mundane.
 But cultivating passion requires much of us whether in exercise, marriage, or work.
 Paul described this kind of intentionality to his protege Timothy in 2 Timothy 1:6 as “fanning into flame the gift of God.”
 Now in that context, the gift of God Paul is describing is Timothy’s pastoral ministry and his call to preach the Word.
 But notice that this is a command to Timothy; it’s something he takes an active role in.

 Paul didn’t tell his son in the faith to “wait around until that little spark inside you grows to be big.”
 Instead, Paul knew that it would take intentionality in order to see what God had planted inside Timothy to grow.
-Anyone whose ever built a fire knows this is true.
+Anyone whose ever built an actual fire knows this is true.
 It takes some work.
 Some preparation.
 Some consistent care.